• Home

 Share this article

-Barring a miraculous run of events in the final two windows of this qualifying group, Ireland will not qualify automatically for EURO 2024 - but there is still a slim glimmer of hope that the team could still reach the finals in Germany next summer, through the Nations League play-off route.
+Ireland will not qualify automatically for EURO 2024 - but there is still the slimmest glimmer of hope that the team could still reach the finals in Germany next summer, through the Nations League play-off route.

 This article explains the exact manner in which those play-offs will work - and how Ireland's chances are looking.